-What are Assignments for instructors?
+What are Assignments?

 Assignments can be assigned to everyone in the course or differentiated by section or user.

 The Assignments page supports keyboard shortcuts.
 To view a window with a list of keyboard navigation shortcuts, press the Shift+Question Mark keys simultaneously on your keyboard.

 Any assignment created and published in the Assignments page will automatically show up in the Grades, Calendar, and Syllabus features so students can view them.
 The reverse is also true: any assignments created in the Calendar will automatically show up in the Grades, Assignments, and Syllabus features.

 Assignments can also be organized in Modules.

 - Assess how well students are achieving course Outcomes

 - Set up online submissions that can be quickly graded in the SpeedGrader